patttterson/patttterson/README.md

 - Java (i got a 5 on the APCSA test!) [so pro]
 - learning typescript
 - html, css all that

-As of September 10, 2024, I don't have any publicly available projects I can just show off.
-I am working on a few, but they aren't that impressive yet.
-If you're curious though, try starting [here](https://github.com/patttterson/autolibcal)?

 <!--
 **gfdsohgdkoshgiodsbblbngsal/gfdsohgdkoshgiodsbblbngsal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.